b-kelly/ludum-dare-50/README.md

 ### Other

--   [ ] event upgrade support
+-   [x] event upgrade support
 -   [ ] area map wall/corner rotation
 -   [x] connect caverns in area map
 -   [x] overworld scene loads slowly - only happens when debug info is on (apparently text very renders slowly when wrapped)
--   [ ] add toast and sound when you pick up an item
+-   [-] add toast and sound when you pick up an item
 -   [x] don't spawn resources on walls
 -   [ ] create and implement unique home base tile
 -   [x] fix line artifacts in exploration areas
 -   [ ] rotate tiles in exploration areas properly
 -   [ ] add statement pieces to exploration areas
--   [ ] implement special map event sound
+-   [x] implement special map event sound
 -   [ ] implement portraits and textboxes for crew requests
 -   [x] add transitions between scenes to slow it down a bit and make it feel more polished
 -   [ ] hit targets are wrong for buttons